BDv5/dogSelector/README.md

 <h2>Lessons Learned:</h2>

 When using online editors, we found there are some limitations when using Node.js packages.
 We downloaded the project locally and debugged using Visual Studio Code to confirm that the application will run locally.
-We uploaded the dog selector application to Netlify to test the functionality and we found that it works as intended.
+We deployed the dog selector application to Heroku to test the functionality and found that it worked as intended.